 While removing your dog or cat from your home may ultimately be necessary for anyone who experiences severe animal allergies, choosing the right allergy relief product can be a big help.
 A product like FLONASE can help treat your allergy symptoms while also allowing you to keep your beloved companion.

-Here are some other things you can do to help manage your cat or dog allergies at home if you decide to keep your pet:iii
+Here are some other things you can do to help manage your cat or dog allergies at home if you decide to keep your pet:2

-- Wash your pet once a week.
+- Wash your pets once a week.
 This may help reduce airborne allergens from your pets.

 - Find someone without a pet allergy who can help you care for your animal.
-Have them brush the dog or cat outside to help remove dander, and clean their litter box, to reduce your contact with trigger allergens.
+Have them brush the dog or cat outside to help remove dander and clean their litter box to reduce your contact with trigger allergens.